Kiran7007/Interview-Preparation/docs/kotlin.md

 }
 ```

-The `launch` body executes asynchronously.
+- The `launch` body executes asynchronously.

-The outer `try-catch` does not surround the actual execution of the
+- The outer `try-catch` does not surround the actual execution of the child.
-child.

-Instead:
+- Instead, catch the exception inside the child:

 ```kotlin
 launch {